bachya/cliutils/README.md

 ```

 In this case, `Prefs` will look to see if any values already exist for a specific prompt; if so, that value will be used as the default, rather than the default specified in the YAML.

-### Why a Prefs Class?

-I've written apps that need to request user input at various times for multiple different things; as such, I thought it'd be easier to have those scenarios chunked up.
-You can always wrap `Prefs` into a module singleton if you wish.

 # Known Issues